CRAFT: Fine-Grained Cost-Aware Expert Replication For Efficient Mixture-of-Experts Serving: Design

 In this section, we formulate an optimization problem for benefit-driven replica allocation to address Challenge 1 (\sref{sec:designchallenge}).
 The goal is to maximize the balancedness gain (i.e., replication benefit) under the $r$-replica budget.
 The allocation has three steps:

 \textbf{Step 1: Estimate per-layer replication benefit }\circled{1}\textbf{.} For each layer, we evaluate the replication benefit of $K=\operatorname{log}_2D+1$ different replica counts chosen from a base-2 geometric progression over $[1,D]$.
-We replay each inference batch from the offline load distribution and measure the balancedness gains at each chosen replica count (details in \aref{sec:odalgo1}).
+We replay each inference batch from the expert load distribution and measure the balancedness gain at each chosen replica count (details in \aref{sec:odalgo1}).
 This replay-based analysis yields an $L\times K$ balancedness gain matrix $T$ that quantifies per-layer replication benefits across replica counts.

 \textbf{Step 2: Determine replication factor $R$ }\circled{2}\textbf{.} \proj allows the user to manually set $R$ that meets specific memory constraints.
 Alternatively, \proj supports the automatic selection of an $R$ that optimizes for replication memory efficiency by analyzing the balancedness gains obtained in Step 1, as illustrated in \fref{fig:repbalscale}.
 Specifically, \proj selects the $R$ that yields the highest per-replica balancedness gain, which avoids allocating replicas with diminishing benefits (\sref{sec:repscale}).
 We demonstrate the effectiveness of this method by showing a strong correlation between diminished balancedness gains and end-to-end throughput degradation in \sref{sec:excrep}.